Barca wonderkid Fati faces new injury setback after pulling up against Celta

 Further goals from Sergio Busquets and Memphis followed, but the half was to end on a low note for Barca and their young star.

-Fati pulled up in discomfort while chasing a lofted pass and immediately signalled for treatment on a possible hamstring problem.
+Fati pulled up in discomfort while chasing a lofted pass and immediately signalled for treatment on a hamstring problem, which was confirmed by his club along with a further injury suffered by Eric Garcia.

 He was forced to leave the action in the 43rd minute, heading straight off the pitch and leaving his side with 10 men for the final moments of the first half.